tpoikela/uvm-python/docs/source/uvm_users_guide_1.2.rst

 such cases, users can extend the configuration class to add new constraints or layer additional constraints on the class using inline constraints.
-Once configuration is randomized, the test writer can use uvm_config_db::set() to assign the configuration object to one or more environments within the top- level environment.
-Setting resources allows a configuration to target multiple sub-environments of the top-

-level environment regardless of their location, which allows for the build process of the top-level environment to be impacted without having to extend it.
+Once configuration is randomized, the test writer can use `UVMConfigDb.set` to assign the configuration object to one or more environments within the top- level environment.
+Setting resources allows a configuration to target multiple sub-environments of the top-level environment regardless of their location, which allows for the build process of the top-level environment to be impacted without having to extend it.